Ada-Developers-Academy/ada-precourse-v2/intro-to-python/conditionals.md

 We've learned how to generate random numbers and how to check if a user's guess is the same as the random number by using the `if`, `elif`, and `else` to make conditional statements.

-We also learned how to process the user's input with `isnumeric` and `int` in order to use it in our program.
+We also learned how to process a user's input with `isnumeric` and `int` in order to convert a string to a number for use in our program.